Hyperparameter Optimization for Unsupervised Outlier Detection: : Hyperparameter Optimization for Unsupervised Outlier Detection

 In \method, we learn a regressor \f across all meta-train datasets, named \textit{Proxy Performance Evaluator}, that maps their \{\texttt{HP settings}, \texttt{data characteristics}, \texttt{additional signals}\} onto ground truth performance.
 If \f only uses HP settings as the input feature, it fails to capture the performance variation of an HP given different datasets.
 Thus, we need additional input features to enable \f for quantifying dataset similarity, so that \f can make similar HP performance predictions on similar datasets, and vice versa.

 How can we capture dataset similarity in OD?
-Recent work by \citep{zhao2021automatic} introduced specialized OD meta-features (MF) to describe general characteristics of OD datasets; e.g., number of samples, basic feature statistics, etc. With the meta-feature extractor, both meta-train datasets and (later) the test dataset can be expressed as fixed-length vectors, and thus any similarity measure applies, e.g., Euclidean distance.
-To build \f, we extract meta-features from each meta-train dataset as $\bM= \{\mathbf{m}_1, \ldots, \mathbf{m}_n\}=\psi(\{\bX_1, \ldots, \bX_n\})\in \mathbbm{R}^{n \times d}$, where $\psi(\cdot)$ is the extraction module, and $d$ is the number of MF.
+Recent work by \cite{zhao2021automatic} introduced specialized OD meta-features (MF) to describe general characteristics of OD datasets; e.g., number of samples, basic feature statistics, etc. With the meta-feature extractor, both meta-train datasets and (later) the test dataset can be expressed as fixed-length vectors, and thus any similarity measure applies, e.g., Euclidean distance.
+To build \f, we extract meta-features from each meta-train dataset as $\bM= \{\mathbf{m}_1, \ldots, \mathbf{m}_n\}=\psi(\{\bX_1, \ldots, \bX_n\})\in \mathbbm{R}^{n \times d}$, where $\psi(\cdot)$ is the extraction module, and $d$ is the dimension of meta-features (see \cite{zhao2021automatic} for details).

 Although meta-features describe general characteristics of OD datasets, their similarity does not necessarily correlate with the \textit{actual performance}.
-Thus, we enrich the input features of \f with internal performance measures (IPMs) \citep{ma2021large}, which are more ``performance-driven''.
+Thus, we enrich the input features of \f with internal performance measures (IPMs) \cite{ma2021large}, which are more ``performance-driven''.
 IPMs are noisy/weak unsupervised signals that are solely based on the input samples and/or a given model's output (e.g., outlier scores) that can be used to compare two models \cite{goix2016evaluate,marques2020internal}.
 In \method, we make the best use of these weak signals by \textit{learning} in \f to regress the IPMs of a given HP setting (along with other signals) onto its true performance \textit{with supervision}.
 To build \f, we extract IPMs of each detector $M_j$ with HP setting $\vlambda_j \in \vlambda_{\mathbf{meta}}$ on each meta-train dataset $\mD_i \in \mDt$, where $\bIij := \phi(\mO_{i,j})$ refers to the IPMs using the $j$-th HP setting for the $i$-th meta-train dataset, and $\phi(\cdot)$ is the IPM extractor.
 We defer the details on IPMs to Appx. \ref{appx:ipm}.